District championship recaps

 - Money: The city of Albuquerque pays $835,000 in “trip and fall” settlements

 Class 5-A district 2 featured Sadia visiting La Cueva.
-The Matadors fought hard early and kept things within reach for much of the fist half, however the Bears were too much to handle.
+The Matadors fought hard early and kept things within reach for much of the first half, however, the Bears were too much to handle.
 La Cueva took the district title by way of a 64-50 victory.
 Cedarius Yates led all scorers with 21 points.

 In district 2, the Farmington Scorpions made the trip down to Albuquerque to play La Cueva.
 The two teams split the season series, and the district championship game proved to be another tight game.
 Farmington got the upset W 70-64.